 To begin your 4-H adventure, start looking at the many project areas that 4-H has to offer.
 You may choose one or more projects from more than 45 different areas.
 There is a 4-H project for everyone!
 Projects are fun to do alone and with your friends.
-The video shown above shows many of the 4-H exhibits featured at the Iowa State Fair.

 - An interest you’d like to explore